Every year the UK Border Force intercept hundreds of shipments or people bringing illicit drugs into the country.

 - Police forces and Border Force made a total of 135,728 drug seizures in England and Wales in2017/18, a 2% decrease compared with the previous year (139,019).
 This is the sixth consecutive annual fall and the lowest number of seizures since 2004, when there were 107,359 seizures.

-The majority of seizures (95%) were made by police forces in England and Wales; however, Border Force seizures tended to be for larger quantities.
-In terms of quantity, Border Force seized 96% of anabolic steroids, 82% of cocaine, 76% of all cannabis resin, 71% of herbal cannabis and 69% of heroin.
+- The majority of all seizures (95%) were made by police forces in England and Wales; however, Border Force seizures tended to be for larger quantities.
+In terms of quantity, Border Force seized 94% of anabolic steroids, 92% of all cannabis resin, 89% of herbal cannabis, 79% of cocaine, and 68% of ecstasy.